 Doris Troy, best-known for her songs Just One Look (a UK hit for the Hollies) and Watcha Gonna Do About It (an Australian hit for Peter Doyle), dies in Las Vegas on 16th February.

 Les Gray, lead singer with Mud, dies from a heart attack on 21st February, aged 57.
 Although diagnosed with throat cancer, Gray had been due to make his final appearance with Les McKeown and Alvin Stardust at a Blast From The Past charity concert in Glasgow on 28th February.

 Former Cabinet Minister Clare Short claims in a radio interview on 26th February that, prior to the war in Iraq, the British security services had spied on the UN secretary general, Kofi Annan.

-On 29th February, amid mounting unrest, President Jean-Bertrand Aristide resigns from office and flees Haiti.
+On the same day, amid mounting unrest, President Jean-Bertrand Aristide resigns from office and flees Haiti. .

 Hundreds of Shia Moslems attending the Ashoura ceremonies in Karbala and Baghdad are massacred and maimed in mortar and suicide bomb attacks on 2nd March.

 Senator John Kerry of Massachusetts wins the "Super Tuesday" elections to secure the Democratic Party's nomination for US President.

 Five British Muslims who had been held captive for two years at Guantanamo Bay return to the UK on 9th March.

 Bryan McFadden announces that he is leaving Westlife.